 - The meatballs will need to be added to the soup at the very end.

-- Next, add in the bell peppers, the diced tomatoes with their juice, and the garlic.
+Step 3: Add the peppers, tomatoes and garlic.
+Add in the bell peppers, the diced tomatoes with their juice, and the garlic into the pot.
 Season again with salt and pepper.
+Add dry herbs and spices too.
 Continue cooking for another 5 minutes to let the flavors meld together.

-- Add the potatoes to the pot and let them cook at a simmer for about 5 minutes.
+Step 5: Add the potatoes to the pot and let them cook at a simmer for about 5 minutes.
 This helps them start softening before the cabbage and meatballs go in.
+Then, add the cabbage.

-- Once the soup is ready, garnish with freshly chopped herbs like dill, parsley, or green onions for a burst of freshness.
+Once the soup is ready, garnish with freshly chopped herbs

 Making meatballs is pretty simple, and you can do it a couple of different ways.
 The ingredients and the preparation are very typical of making meatballs for other recipes too.